 Most recently, in 2015, the program added a Net Zero Ready and Net Zero Energy Certification to reward builders of homes that produce as much energy on site as they use over the course of a year.

 Now in 2019, through the support of the Kendeda Fund and local partners, the Green Built Homes program is poised to take the next leap toward regenerative buildings.
+Regenerative buildings are designed and built so that they are integrated and have a net-positive impact on the natural environment around them.

 “Many local builders and architects are ready for the challenge, inspiration and recognition of an advanced, regenerative version of Green Built Homes,” said Green Built Alliance Program Director Maggie Leslie, who manages the Green Built Homes program.
 “In addition, embedding items throughout the checklist will educate and inspire builders of all levels with new ideas.”